Calibrachoa Growth and Care Guide

 The trumpet-shaped flowers, though small, are produced in abundance, completely covering the plant with vibrant color.
 They’re available in a wide spectrum of colors, from classic yellow, pink, and purple to more unusual shades like coral, salmon, and black.
 The flowers can attract pollinators, though they are not a powerhouse nor a magnet.
 The self-cleaning nature of the blooms allows for minimal maintenance while ensuring the plant remains visually appealing all season long.

-Midnight Kiss Calibrachoa
+Midnight Kiss Calibrachoa blooms up close

 Is Calibrachoa Annual or Perennial?